Mylo90/CO2-Mask/README.md

 This folder contains the documentation files for the project, including diagrams, setup instructions, and other resources to help users understand hardware connections and how to use the CO2 Mask system.

 #### `src`
 The `src` folder contains the source code for the project.
-It includes the firmware that runs on the microcontroller (e.g., Arduino or ESP32) to manage sensor data, perform CO2 and temperature monitoring, and handle Bluetooth communication for real-time data transmission.
+It includes the firmware that runs on the microcontroller to manage sensor data, perform CO2 and temperature monitoring, and handle Bluetooth communication for real-time data transmission.

 ## Key Features
 - **Continuous CO2 and Temperature Monitoring**: Tracks exhaled CO2 concentration and breath temperature in real time for a comprehensive view of respiratory function.